AlexanderStavrop/Disk-Based-Algorihtms/README.md

 <br></br>
 #  <a href="https://github.com/AlexanderStavrop/Disk-based-algorihtms/tree/master/2.%20Binary%20and%20Threaded%20Binary%20Trees%20Performance">Binary-and-Threaded-Binary-Trees-Performance</a>

 A program dedicated to test the performance of a disk based binary search tree and a disk based threaed binary search tree in comparisson with an ordered array.
-The performance is measured upon the assignments and the comparissons happening when inserting the keys and when search for them.
+The performance is measured upon the assignments and the comparissons happening when inserting the keys and when searching for them.

 ## Binary Search Tree (BST)
 A binary search tree is created by modifying the code found in <a href="https://www.geeksforgeeks.org/binary-search-tree-data-structure/">This</a> tutorial.To represent the tree we use an Nx3 matrix, where N is the number of keys we want in our tree.